gnolang/hackerspace/live-coding/1-constant-product-amm/followup-work/README.md

 # Followup work

-Please add your followup work under a folder named after your username.
+To add your code for this GnoLCS, create a directory named after your GitHub username under this folder.